slim-template/slim/README.md

 ### Logic-less mode

-Enable the logic-less plugin with
+Logic-less mode is inspired by mustache.
+You can enable the logic-less plugin with

     require 'slim/logic_less'